-As Assistant Dean of Recruitment and Retention, Noah Pittman arranges customized personal visits and recruitment events, visits high school classes, and supports teachers and counselors who assist students in applying for selective programs and scholarships.
+As assistant dean of enrollment, Noah Pittman arranges customized personal visits and recruitment events, visits high school classes, and supports teachers and counselors who assist students in applying for selective programs and scholarships.
 He recently completed a doctoral degree in public policy at the U of A, and has participated in the College Board’s enrollment leadership academy, a monthly professional development program for “rising stars” in admissions, enrollment management and financial aid.
 Between campus visits, recruitment events and college fairs, he interacts with over 1,000 students and their families each year.

 For many high school seniors, choosing a college seems like the “make or break” moment in their lives.
 If you pick the “right” school, you will have this glorious experience you see in the movies that leads to gainful employment, vacations in exotic locales and that dream house on the end of a cul-de-sac.
 Pick the “wrong” school, though, and life won’t be nearly as grand as it could have been.
 Seems like a lot of pressure, right?